 - What should hockey players do about groin injuries?

-– What exercises can a hockey player do when it relates to a groin injury?
+- What exercises can a hockey player do related to a groin injury?

 - Common points fitness professionals overlook when it relates to groin injuries?

-Before I go, I wanted to type out a key part of the interview.
+Before I go, I wanted to type out a vital part of the interview.

-This was the part that I thought was a must to listen too.
+This was the part that I thought was a must to listen to.

 What Exercises Should a Hockey Player Do to Prevent Groin Injuries?

-Rick Kaselj: If a hockey player has a groin strain, what can they do about it when it relates more to the exercise side of things?
+Rick Kaselj: If a hockey player has a groin strain, what can they do about it when it relates more to the exercise side?

-Julien Emery: On the exercise side of things, the most important thing is to address the imbalances.
+Julien Emery: The most important thing is to address the imbalances on the exercise side.

-One of the things that I think is overdone a little bit is people look at core stability and really focus on core stability and pelvic stability, and I think that helps quite a bit.
+One of the things that I think is overdone a little bit is people look at core stability and focus on core and pelvic strength, which helps quite a bit.

-We find in the hockey world that there are a fair amount of players that are okay with core stability, but we fail to look at the eccentric training of the groin.
+We find in the hockey world that a fair amount of players are okay with core stability, but we fail to look at the eccentric training of the groin.

-I think it’s important to train the groin in eccentric fashion and take a look at hamstring injury prevention and hamstring injury rehab and apply that to strengthening the groin.
+I think it’s essential to train the groin bizarrely, take a look at hamstring injury prevention and hamstring injury rehab, and apply that to strengthening the groin.

-What I mean by that is, basically, you have your flexors of the knee and the hip that are driving your knee and hip in flexion and sprinting and the hamstring has to break your leg or slow down your leg in a full sprint.
-And in that way the hamstring gets strained.
+What I mean by that is you have your knee flexors and the hip driving your knee and hip in flexion and sprinting, and the hamstring has to break your leg or slow down your leg in a full sprint.
+And in that way, the hamstring gets strained.

-I think it’s important to look at the groin in the same way.
-You have your adductors, external joint rotators and extensors that are more powerful when pushing off or more powerful than the brake, that is the groin that works on internal rotation, adduction and flexion.
-I think that we need to strengthen that movement and eccentric matter in order to help rehabilitate and strengthen that part of the body and avoid those injuries.
+I think it’s essential to look at the groin similarly.
+You have your adductors, external joint rotators, and extensors that are more powerful when pushing off or more potent than the brake, that is, the groin that works on internal rotation, adduction, and flexion.
+We need to strengthen that movement and eccentric matter to help rehabilitate and maintain that body part and avoid those injuries.